GardenCityRuby/GCRC2014/_posts/2013-12-02-announcing-associate-sponsor-cognitive-clouds.md

 comments: true
 sponsor_name: CognitiveClouds
 sponsor_url: http://www.cognitiveclouds.com/
-sponsor_quote: CognitiveClouds, has been a disruptive software development company building highly reliable, scalable software for innovative industry leaders and emerging companies across a number of industries.
+sponsor_quote: "CognitiveClouds, has been a disruptive software development company building highly reliable, scalable software for innovative industry leaders and emerging companies across a number of industries.
 We help customers bring a new product vision to market, accelerate their existing development efforts to strengthen their in-house development if required.
-We provide expertise in three competencies crucial to building the best product design: design, development and product management.
+We provide expertise in three competencies crucial to building the best product design: design, development and product management."
 ---

 <a href="https://twitter.com/search?q=%23gcrc14">#GCRC</a> thanks <a href="http://www.cognitiveclouds.com/" target="_blank">CognitiveClouds</a> for signing up to be an Associate Sponsor.
 The team at CognitiveClouds is a good mix of experience and youth.
 Talk to them at the conference to find out their development and testing workflows.